That's absolutely right, Johnny Donovan, Walter Williams filling in for Rush, and Rush will be back on Monday.

-Who's who's in for tomorrow?
+Who's in for tomorrow?

-And you can be on with us today by calling 800-282-2882.
+Okay, Mark Belling is in tomorrow, and you can be on with us today by calling 800-282-2882.

-I don't think it's any different any mix any difference, what whatever they call it, it's a massive unprecedented government expansion on uh on our liberties or or it's saying that well the government has no limits.
+It's a massive, unprecedented government expansion on our liberties, or it's saying that, well, the government has no limits.

-I mean, for example, as I was telling you a little early on why I'm in such great shape is because I'm uh a member of uh of a uh fitness club, and I go there I lift weights uh four or five times, six times a week.
+I mean, for example, as I was telling you a little earlier on why I'm in such great shape, is because I'm a member of a fitness club.

-So we want we mandate that everybody get a gym membership.
+So we want, we mandate that everybody get a gym membership.

-What do you think what do you think about that?
+What do you think about that?

-You think that'd be good?
+You think that would be good?

-I mean, even liberals, I mean, or progressives, as as uh Thomas Sowell and I were talking about a while ago.
+I mean, even liberals, I mean, or progressives, as Thomas Sowell and I were talking about a while ago, do you think they would go for that?

-Um well, I I don't know.
+Well, I don't know.

 I don't know.

-Well what what would you think about that?
+What would you think about that?

-Uh I bet there'd be a media-led outcry.
+I bet there'd be a media-led outcry.

 But what do you think about this?